Samandar-Jumanov/TuneTastic/README.md

 # music
-Started to build

 # Main idea of project
-I really interested in creating an aws-bucket project so i created it as  a muisc app The project can be used as a to upload music for an artist(based on roles ) And can be used for user to hear it
+I really interested in creating an aws-bucket project so i created it as  a music app The project can be used as a to upload music for an artist(based on roles ) And can be used for user to hear it
+ # Role : artist

 # Account
 /signup requirements : username email password  and role (will be chosen in client side ) /login  requirements : password and email